-- Containers: JEE consists of different containers few among which are the web container and the EJB container.
+- Containers: It consists of different containers few among which are the web container and the EJB container.
 Web containers work as run-time environments for running web applications.

 - For example, few widely used implementations are tomcat and jetty.
 In the case of Spring framework the containers aid in dependency injection and other features provided by spring.